triton-inference-server/pytriton/docs/deploying_in_clusters.md

 ## Configuring shared memory

 The connection between Python callbacks and the Triton Inference Server uses shared memory to pass data between the processes.
-In the Docker container, the default amount of shared memory is 64MB, which may not be enough to pass input and output data of the model.
+In the Docker container, the default amount of shared memory is `64MB`, which may not be enough to pass input and output data of the model.
+The PyTriton initialize `16MB` of shared memory for `Proxy Backend` at start to pass input/output tensors between processes.
+The additional memory is allocated dynamically.
+In case of failure, the size of available shared memory might need to be increased.

 To increase the available shared memory size, pass an additional flag to the `docker run` command.
 An example of increasing the shared memory size to 8GB:

 <!--pytest.mark.skip-->